PietroLiuzzo/ETT/ontology.md

-#This is the ontology page
+these are the emotions tags
 * fear
 * joy
 * disgust